nbarbettini/little-aspnetcore-book/chapters/mvc-basics/README.md

 ## What you'll build
 The "Hello World" exercise of MVC is building a to-do list application.
 It's a great project since it's small and simple in scope, but it touches each part of MVC and covers many of the concepts you'd use in a larger application.

 In this book, you'll build a to-do app that lets the user add items to their to-do list and check them off once complete.
 You'll build the server (the "backend") using ASP.NET Core, C#, and the MVC pattern.
-You'll also use HTML, CSS, and a little JavaScript in the views (also called the "frontend").
+You'll also use HTML, CSS, and JavaScript in the views (also called the "frontend").

 If you haven't already created a new ASP.NET Core project using `dotnet new mvc`, follow the steps in the previous chapter.
 You should be able to build and run the project and see the default welcome screen.